113ll3/Ibmclouddocscli/idt/setting_up_idt.md

 ```
 {: codeblock}

-If installation was successful, the output should list usage instructions, the current version, and supported commands.
+If installation was successful, the output lists usage instructions, the current version, and supported commands.

 The [Reinstalling tools](/docs/troubleshoot/ts_createapps.html#appendix) section contains information to individually install all dependencies.

 ## Configure Your Environment
 {: #configure-environment}

-1. Connect to an API endpoint in your {{site.data.keyword.Bluemix_notm}} region.
-For example, enter the following command to connect to the {{site.data.keyword.Bluemix_notm}} US South region:
+1. Connect to an API endpoint in your {{site.data.keyword.Bluemix_notm}} location.
+For example, enter the following command to connect to the {{site.data.keyword.Bluemix_notm}} Dallas location:

 	```
 	ibmcloud api https://api.ng.bluemix.net